Subject: University of Maine System Purchasing Procedures

 - Employees found to be in violation of the Conflict of Interest policy will be subject to disciplinary action.

-For definitions of terms used in this section, please see Section VII of this APL.
+For definitions of terms used in this section, please see Section I of this APL

-The type of solicitation (e.g., RFB, RFP, RFQ) used in a formal sealed competitive process may vary based on the type of product or service being procured.
-However, the following protocols do not vary and will be followed for any formal sealed competitive process:
+The type of solicitation (e.g., RFB, RFP, RFQ, RFI) used in a formal competitive process may vary based on the type of product or service being procured.
+However, the following protocols do not vary and will be followed for any formal competitive process:

-All formal sealed competitive solicitations for goods and services of an amount greater than or equal to $50,000 must be publicly advertised for at least one day in a mass circulation daily Maine newspaper and will be posted to the UMS Office of Strategic Procurement public website unless a modified process is deemed appropriate by the UMS Chief Procurement Officer.
+All formal competitive solicitations for goods and services of an amount greater than or equal to $50,000 must be publicly advertised for at least one day in a mass circulation daily Maine newspaper and will be posted to the UMS Office of Strategic Procurement public website unless a modified process is deemed appropriate by the Executive Director of Strategic Procurement & Services.

 2. Required language for solicitations: